Don’t Lose Contact during an Emergency: Reaching your Loved Ones during Disasters

 Should all other methods of communication fail, your family should have an emergency contact point where everyone would meet up during a disaster.

 Personally I’m against giving a cell phone to a child; if your kid already has one then it should be setup with all of their emergency contacts in a way that allows them to instantly access those contacts.

 Although I’m against kids having a cell phone, I think giving them a prepaid emergency cell phone that stays with them at all times is a good idea.
-This is a phone that can only be used to dial 911 or a set list of emergency contacts like Mom, Dad, Relatives and the 2-3 predesignated contacts listed above.
+This is a phone that can only be used to dial 911, or a set list of emergency contacts like Mom, Dad, Relatives and the 2-3 predesignated contacts mentioned above.